← Blog

 print(f"Operations: {32 * 1024 * 4096:,} multiply-accumulates")

 On a CPU, this executes sequentially.
 On a GPU, it runs in parallel across CUDA cores.
-On a TPU, the entire operation flows through a systolic array in a pipelined fashion—data moves rhythmically from one processing element to the next, like a factory assembly line for math.
+On a TPU, the entire operation flows through a systolic array in a pipelined fashion.

 Systolic Arrays